rrcobb/battleship/README.md

     - requires ship names
   - 'score' - ships remaining, per player

-- todo: refactor 'Move' struct and variables to a different name to avoid conflict with the rust keyword
+- refactor 'Move' struct and variables to a different name to avoid conflict with the rust keyword

 ## thinking through multiplayer